Murugesan-G/gut-feel-exchange/README.md

 4. In the Pages project, set the build output directory to `./out` and point backend routes at `functions/`.

 ### Local End‑to‑End Preview
-After `npm run build`, you can run:
+If you want to preview the static export exactly as deployed (without Next dev), build then run:

 ```bash
 wrangler pages dev ./out --kv PREDICTIONS_KV=<namespace-id>